tomtyiu/CodeAutogenAI-LLM/README.md

 Commit your changes (<code>git commit -am 'Add new feature' </code>).
 Push to the branch (<code>git push origin feature-branch</code>).
 Create a new Pull Request.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.FR
+See the LICENSE file for more details.